STARHAWK THE WITCH

 And I wake, heartened by this earnest grad student in Witch College, in the Enlightenment, accepting the value of chaos and misery.
 But what answer is there, beyond hiding?

-I write the dream out immediately, thousands of words, scattered and interpolated with confused notes connecting bits with the ideas I encountered in the day, in Starhawk's book...
-Exhausting.
+I write the dream-epic immediately, thousands of words, scattered and interpolated with notes linking scenes to ideas in Starhawk's book... exhausting.
 My hand hurts.
 I got the gist though.
 Glad I got it down right away; this dream would be liable to distortion if even a few details were lost, given its abstract focus on moral ideas, the ambiguities about who the good guys are, and the paradoxicality of its warning.
 I look back at all the pages of it and think "This is the longest, most coherent vision in at least a year.
 It's VERY IMPORTANT."

 And then I wake again, and find I've written it all out in my dreams, not in the material world.
 I have to do it all again!